openid/OpenID4VCI/openid-4-verifiable-credential-issuance-1_0.md

 The value of the `credential` claim in the credential response MUST be a JSON Object.
 Credentials of this format MUST NOT be re-encoded.

-The following is a non-normative example of a credential issuance response with format `ldp_vc`.
+The following is a non-normative example of a credential issuance response with Credential format `ldp_vc`.

 <{{examples/credential_response_ldp_vc.txt}}